Western Asiatic Games: Athletics

 Athletics was contested at the Irwin Amphitheater, New Delhi from 2 to 3 March.

 Aquatics

 Aquatic sports, including Swimming and Diving were contested at Patiala from February 25 to February 26, 1934.

 Field hockey

-The final was contested between India and Afghanistan.
-The Indian team defeated Afghanistan 5–0.
+Only two countries India and Afghanistan had entered their teams in the field hockey tournament.
+The only match of the tournament thus also served as the final.
+The British Indian team defeated Afghanistan 5–0.